BrianStritch/i-think-therefore-i-blog/README.md

 # __Authorisation - part 1__
-WHAT IS IT? ---- Django AllAuth
+WHAT IS IT? ---- Django AllAuth <br>
-WHAT DOES IT DO? ---- Allows us to easily add authentication to our project HOW DO YOU USE IT? ---- Install and configure the AllAuth library
+WHAT DOES IT DO? ---- Allows us to easily add authentication to our project <br>
+HOW DO YOU USE IT? ---- Install and configure the AllAuth library<br>

 So far, we’ve been able to build a  basic blog application quite rapidly, and that’s the beauty of a  batteries-included framework like Django.